Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/index.md

 # API Documentation

 Poly Portal uses a REST style API to communicate between server and client.
-Outbound content (from the server to the client) is retrieved via `GET` request and inbound content (from the client to the server) is delivered via a `POST` request`*`.
+Outbound content (from the server to the client) is retrieved via `GET` request and inbound content (from the client to the server) is delivered via a `POST` request.

-`*` There is additional complexity around file uploads.
+* There is additional complexity around file uploads.
 This is explained in the relevant sections.

 ## Overview